|Name and address of the Applicant||

 Bharat Textiles and Proofing Industries Ltd, (BTPL) is a public limited company manufacturing industrial fabrics.
 The company was originally promoted by Late Mr.U.C.Bhandari and his associates.
 The company set up a manufacturing unit for manufacturing Chemically processed canvas and common proof tarpaulin in at Gummidpoondi.

-Mr. Ajeet Kumar is a B.Com graduate after completing his studies he joined as a Co-founder and trained by his father in BTPIL.
+Mr. Ajeet Kumar is a B.Com graduate buy an essay uk after completing his studies best grills he joined as a Co-founder and trained by his father in BTPIL.
 Now he has 20 years experience in this field.
 He is one of the Directors of this Company.
 His roles and responsibilities in the company are overseeing Corporate Finance & Compliance, Incharge of Daily operations which includes Sourcing, Logistics and overall incharge of company’s Corporate Strategy.

 Mr. Anil Bhandari is a B.E graduate in Textile Engineering.
 He joined BTPIL in the year 2001 as an Executive director.
 He has got 9 years experience in this field.
 Currently he is the Managing Director of this company.
 His roles are to oversee manufacturing & Sales and also handle Marketing & Client relationship.